Don’t we all wish there were more than 24 hours in a day?

 As I said before, experimenting to find time management strategies that work for you takes time, so start small and let the benefits snowball.

 Why it works: It takes time to adjust to change.
 Don’t give up if your first few routine changes don’t work out.
-It took me nearly 6 months to find a time management strategy that worked well.
-There are endless ways to boost your productivity, and it’s important to give yourself grace while discovering what works for you.
+It took me nearly six months to find a time management strategy that worked well.
+There are endless ways to boost your productivity — give yourself grace while discovering what works for you.

 The Clock Is Ticking

-Are you passionate about being the best you can be without sacrificing who you are at your core?
+Are you passionate about being the best you can be without sacrificing your core values?

 At Awesome Motive, helping small businesses grow and compete with the big guys is what drives us to work hard and smart each day.